Standardized: white sage

 The dried leaves on their stem as incense.

 White sage grows only in the Southwestern part of the United States, and there is concern about its wildcrafting as its typical environs are taken over by human growth.
 In addition, a drought in 2002 seriously limited the crop of white sage, prompting many herbalists to suggest that enthusiasts consider growing their own.
-White sage has medicinal and ceremonial uses and is often burned as smudge sticks and in smudge pots.

 Specific: Not for internal use.